cis-ds/course-site/content/homework/edit-readme/index.markdown

 # Overview

-Due by 9:30 am CT (Chicago) on June 25th.
+Due by 1:00 pm CT (Chicago) on October 6th.

 The goal is to test your software installation, our GitHub setup, and our homework submission process via pull request, as well as demonstrate competency in Markdown.